Spencer Turnbull: Detroit Tigers (2018–2023)

 On May 18, 2021, Turnbull pitched the eighth no-hitter in Tigers history against the Seattle Mariners, recording nine strikeouts and two walks in a 5–0 win.
 It was the first no-hitter by a Tiger since Justin Verlander's in 2011.

 On June 5, 2021, Turnbull was placed on the injured list with a right forearm strain, and was transferred to the 60-day injured list on July 7 after suffering a setback in his recovery.
-On July 20, 2021, it was announced that Turnbull would undergo Tommy John surgery, ending his season.
+On July 20, it was announced that Turnbull would undergo Tommy John surgery, ending his season.
 In nine games with Detroit in 2021, he posted a 4–2 record and 2.88 ERA.
-He sits on the Tigers' 60-day Injured List as of April 6, 2022.
+Turnbull missed the entire 2022 season rehabilitating from surgery.